HWTechClub/Tech-Club-Blog/content/post/paperlessPaper.md

 excerpt: The tablet that feels like paper...
 timeToRead: 5
 authors:
-  - hugo-authors/MohitKatta
+  -  MohitKatta

 ---

 ---
 //post under Construction!//
 This is a technological marvel.
 A piece of tech ahead of it's time.